Don't Let Me Get Me

 "Don't Let Me Get Me" is a song by American singer Pink.
-It was released as the second single from her second studio album, Missundaztood (2001) on February 18, 2002.
-"Don't Let Me Get Me" received positive reviews from music critics, who praised the tone of the song.
-Commercially, it was a success, becoming Pink's fifth single to chart within the top ten on the US Billboard Hot 100, rising to number eight, and it was her first number one on the Billboard Mainstream Top 40 chart.
-Outside the US, the song became Pink's second consecutive number-one single in New Zealand and reached the top ten in 14 other countries, including Australia, Ireland, Sweden, and the United Kingdom.
+It was written by Pink and Dallas Austin and produced by the latter for her second studio album, Missundaztood (2001).
+The song was released as the second single from the album on February 18, 2002.
+It received positive reviews from music critics, who praised the tone of the song.

+Commercially, the song became Pink's fifth single to enter the top 10 of the US Billboard Hot 100, rising to number eight, and was her first number one on the Billboard Mainstream Top 40 chart.
+Outside the US, the song became Pink's third consecutive number-one single in New Zealand and reached the top 10 in 14 other countries, including Australia, Ireland, Sweden, and the United Kingdom.
 A music video promoting the single was filmed and released in January 2002.

 Composition

 "Don't Let Me Get Me" is set in the key of E♭ major in common time with a tempo of 98 beats per minute.
-The song moves at a chord progression of E♭–Cm–B♭–A♭, and Pink's vocals span from E♭3 to B4.
+The song moves at a chord progression of E♭–Cm–B♭–A♭, and Pink's vocals span from E♭3 to B♭4.
+Pink has since changed the controversial "damn Britney Spears" lyric to "sweet Britney Spears."

-Reception

-"Don't Let Me Get Me" reached number one in New Zealand, number six in the United Kingdom and number eight in Australia and the United States.